-attacks in a single year in Afghanistan since the mission began systematic documentation of civilian casualties in 2009.
+single year in Afghanistan since the mission began systematic documentation of civilian casualties in 2009.

 The combined use of suicide improvised explosive devices (IEDs) and non-suicide IEDs by Anti-Government Elements accounted for most civilian casualties in 2017 - particularly indiscriminate and unlawful use of IEDs such as suicide bombs and pressure-plate devices in civilian populated areas.
 Combined IED tactics7 caused 4,151 civilian casualties (1,229 deaths and 2,922 injured),8 comprising 40 per cent of all civilian casualties in 2017.9 The majority of civilian casualties caused by these devices occurred in the context of suicide and complex attacks, followed by pressure-plate IED detonations.
-Of particular concern, UNAMA recorded a significant increase in sectarian-motivated suicide and complex attacks, as well as the deadliest single suicide attack from a large suicide vehicle-borne IED, on 31 May, in

-After combined IED tactics, ground engagements caused the second highest number of civilian casualties in 2017.
-Following record levels of civilian casualties from ground engagements in 2016, UNAMA documented a 19 per cent decrease in civilian casualties from fighting ground between Anti-
+Of particular concern, UNAMA recorded a significant increase in sectarian-motivated suicide and complex attacks, as well as the deadliest single suicide attack from a large suicide vehicle-borne IED, on 31 May, in Kabul city centre.10 tactics, ground engagements caused highest second civilian number of casualties in 2017.
+Following record levels of civilian casualties from ground engagements in 2016, UNAMA documented a 19 per cent decrease in civilian casualties from ground fighting Antibetween

 Government Elements and Pro-Government Forces in 2017, recording 3,484 civilian casualties (823 deaths and 2,661 injured).
-The decrease in civilian casualties from ground engagements resulted from a reduction in the number of civilians killed and injured from the use of indirect fire - mainly from mortars - by both Pro-Government Forces and Anti-Government Elements.11
+The decrease in civilian casualties from ground engagements resulted from a reduction in the number of civilians killed and injured from the use of indirect fire - mainly from mortars by both Pro-Government Forces and Anti-Government Elements.11